-Dar Al-Arkan For Real Estate Development LLC is a limited liability company incorporated under the laws of Qatar with commercial registration no. 165584, dated 14/7/1443H (corresponding to 15 February 2022).
-Its principal operations include real estate development.
+Dar Al-Arkan For Real Estate Development LLC is a limited liability company incorporated under the laws of Qatar with commercial registration no. 165584, dated 14/7/1443H (corresponding to 15/02/2022G).
+Its operations mainly include real estate development.
+On 14 October 2024, the Group disposed of all of its shares in Dar Al-Arkan For Real Estate Development LLC.